Bruno-Diego/CodeInstitutePortfolio1/README.md

     - `git add .`: adds all modified files to a staging area
     - `git commit -m "A message explaining your commit"`: commits all changes to a local repository.
     - `git push`: pushes all your committed changes to your Github repository.
+  - You can view the website in a browser by using the command `python3 -m http.server` and clicking on the button `Open Browser` on the box that will pop up.

 *Forking the GitHub Repository*